nyurik/OsmWikibase/README.md

 -  Style sitelink section to only show "other" section without the header and the edit links at at the top right, adjusted for multiple skins

 # Custom Item Prefixes Notes
-The code in this repo will only customize the "repo" (storage) portion of the Wikibase, allowing Wikibase Items to start with a 'Y' instead of 'X'.
+The code in this repo will only customize the "repo" (storage) portion of the Wikibase, allowing Wikibase Items to start with a 'Y' instead of 'Q'.
 PRs are welcome to make it parametrizable.
 This code will NOT work for the sitelinks, because as of this moment (2018-08-27), Wikibase in many places still relies on the old method of the ID parsing.
 See [my patch in gerrit](https://gerrit.wikimedia.org/r/#/c/mediawiki/extensions/Wikibase/+/455480/) to fix it.

 If you want to update your existing site to use a different prefix, run these queries.
 Depending on what extensions you have, you may have a few more tables, and possibly a slightly different table structure... danger zone, must have good backup, and be willing to break things: